 |Space Telescope Science Institute|

-Proposers to Cycle 21 should be aware that the instrument complement offered is subject to change.
-Please consult the Cycle 21 Announcement Webpage for up-to-date information on the status of HST instrumentation.
+Proposers to Cycle 22 should be aware that the instrument complement offered is subject to change.
+Please consult the Cycle 22 Announcement webpage for up-to-date information on the status of HST instrumentation.

-• An Ultraviolet (UV) Initiative is being introduced to ensure the unique UV capabilities of Hubble are fully utilized while they still exist.
-This Initiative will use orbit allocation targets to increase the share of primary GO observing time dedicated to UV observations (wavelengths < 3200 Angstroms).
-Small (Section 3.2.1), Medium (Section 3.2.2), Large (Section 3.2.3), and Treasury (Section 3.2.6) GO proposals are all eligible.
-The available UV instrument modes include ACS/SBC imaging, COS spectroscopy, STIS/MAMA imaging and spectroscopy, STIS/CCD imaging (UV gratings only) and WFC3/UVIS imaging (UV filters only).
+• The Ultraviolet (UV) Initiative introduced in Cycle 21 will continue in Cycle 22.
+This initiative is designed to take full advantage of the unique UV capabilities of Hubble while they still exist.
+It uses orbit allocation targets to increase the share of primary GO observing time dedicated to UV observations (central wavelengths < 3200 Angstroms).
+Small (Section 3.2.1), Medium (Section 3.2.2), Large (Section 3.2.3), and Treasury (Section 3.2.6) GO Proposals are all eligible, but SNAP Proposals are not.
+The available UV instrument modes include ACS/SBC imaging, COS spectroscopy, STIS/MAMA imaging and spectroscopy, STIS/CCD spectroscopy (UV gratings only) and WFC3/UVIS imaging (UV filters only; this does not include F336W, the U-band filter).
 More details are given in Section 6.3.

-• The UV Initiative also extends to archival proposals, in the Regular AR (Section 3.4.1), Legacy AR (Section 3.4.2), and Theory (Section 3.4.4) categories.
-STScI will ask the review panels and the TAC to give particular consideration to UV-specific AR proposals in the review process, provided that they lead to UV high-level data products and tools for the Hubble archive, and enable broader use of those datasets by the community.
+• The UV Initiative also extends to Archival (AR) Proposals, in the Regular AR (Section 3.4.1), Legacy AR (Section 3.4.2), and Theory (Section 3.4.4) categories.
+STScI will ask the review panels and the TAC to give particular consideration to UV-specific AR Proposals in the review process.
 More details are given in Section 6.3.

-• The STScI Director has decided to devote a significant fraction of his discretionary time to a New Frontiers program developed in response to the Hubble Deep Field Initiative.
-This program will involve deep imaging observations of moderate redshift galaxy clusters and offset blank fields using ACS and WFC3 operating in parallel.
+• The STScI Director has devoted a significant fraction of his discretionary time in Cycles 21, 22, and 23 to a New Frontiers Program.
+This involves deep imaging observations of six moderate-redshift galaxy clusters and offset blank fields using ACS and WFC3 operating in parallel.
 Further details are given at the New Frontiers website.
-Data taken for the New Frontiers program will have no proprietary period, and the community is encouraged to submit archival proposals for the scientific exploitation of these data.
-In addition, observations to supplement the discretionary time data can be proposed, as can theory programs that support the analysis of these data.
+Data taken for the New Frontiers Program have no proprietary period, and the community is encouraged to submit AR Proposals, Theory Proposals, and supplementary GO Proposals for the scientific exploitation of these data.

-• Joint HST-Spitzer proposals are now available again (see Section 3.6).
-Up to 60 hours of time on the Spitzer Space Telescope will be awarded for joint HST-Spitzer programs in this cycle.
+• Joint HST-Spitzer Proposals are available (see Section 3.6), although Spitzer Cycle 11 operations are contingent on the results of the NASA 2014 Senior Review.
+Up to 60 hours of time on the Spitzer Space Telescope may be awarded to joint HST-Spitzer Programs in this cycle.
 Proposed projects must be of a fundamentally multi-wavelength nature, and both HST and Spitzer observations must be required to meet the science goals.
-Proposers may request up to 20 hours of Spitzer Cycle 10 time in any one HST proposal.
+Proposers may request up to 20 hours of Spitzer Cycle 11 time in any one HST proposal.

 • As detailed in Section 10.12, NASA has the "first right of refusal" for all Hubble news releases.
 STScI Public Outreach news officers should be made aware of potentially newsworthy science results before the acceptance of HST publications.
 Proposers are reminded that STScI and NASA can provide considerable resources to support the creation and distribution of press releases.

-• We wish to remind users that HST data can be searched and obtained both through the standard HST Search Form and through the Hubble Legacy Archive (HLA).
-Proprietary data can only be retrieved by authorized users via the standard search form, though the outline of these observations can be displayed via Footprints in the HLA.
-For public data, the HLA offers a graphical search interface, image and spectral preview capabilities, mosaic combinations, enhanced data products, as well as source lists for ACS, WFPC2, and - as of this Cycle - WFC3 observations.
-In addition, a new Data Discovery Portal to facilitate cross-mission searches (including Virtual Astronomical Observatory access) is in development, and will become operational in early 2013.
+• HST data can be searched and obtained both through the standard HST Search Form and through the Hubble Legacy Archive (HLA).
+Proprietary data can only be retrieved by authorized users via the standard search form, though the outline of these observations can be displayed via the Footprints tool in the HLA.
+For public data, the HLA offers a graphical search interface, image and spectral preview capabilities, mosaic combinations, enhanced data products, as well as source lists for ACS, WFPC2, and WFC3 observations.